Paris, France

 Hilton Luxor Resort and Spa

-We headed to Luxor after a few days in Cairo.
-The flight takes about an hour.
-The Hilton Luxor Resort and Spa was a great place to stay after the more luxurious modern Fairmont in Cairo.
-We had great direct views of a different area of the Nile.
-The ultimate stay in Luxor is the Sofitel Winter Palace, but there was no availability when I booked.
-That is not a resort like the Hilton, but a more elegant place to stay.
-We were here in April which was an ideal time.
-The weather was great without being too hot.
+After a few days in Cairo, we flew to Luxor, which takes about an hour.
+We stayed at the Hilton Luxor Resort and Spa, a wonderful place following the luxurious Fairmont in Cairo.
+The Hilton offered direct views of a different area of the Nile.
+The ultimate stay in Luxor is the Sofitel Winter Palace, but it was fully booked when I made reservations.
+Unlike the Hilton, the Sofitel Winter Palace is more elegant.
+Our visit in April was ideal, with great weather that wasn't too hot.

 Ajwa Hotel Sultanahmet, Istanbul

-One of the most unforgettable places to stay anywhere.
-Service was unsurpassed with a great location close to everything.
-I felt like I was staying in a fortress where no expense was spared.
-I still think about the quality of the materials in this hotel.
-Even the door hinges were memorable.
+One of the most unforgettable places to stay.
+The service was exceptional, and the location was perfect.
+It felt like staying in a luxurious fortress where no expense was spared.
+The quality of the materials, even down to the door hinges, was memorable.

 The Leo Grand, Vienna

-Another 5 star experience in the best location.
-Incredible boutique hotel worth every penny.
-The room prices were very reasonable compared to some of the other higher ends hotels in the area.
-Incredible dining within a very short radius.
-2 minute walk to St. Stephen's Cathedral.
+Another 5-star experience in a prime location.
+This incredible boutique hotel is worth every penny, with room prices that are reasonable compared to other high-end hotels in the area.
+Excellent dining options are within a very short radius, and it's just a 2-minute walk to St. Stephen's Cathedral.

 Athens, Greece

-Athens in November was a great time to visit.
-Weather was warm and the monuments were not busy.
-We stayed in the Plaka area, which was a short walk from our great AirBnb in one of the best areas in the city.
+Athens in late November was an excellent time to visit.
+The weather was warm, and the monuments were not crowded.
+We stayed in the Plaka area, a short walk from our fantastic Airbnb in one of the city's best neighborhoods.
 The food was fantastic and reminded me of Italy.
+The Acropolis Museum was breathtaking.
+I can't wait to get back there again!

 Santorini, Greece

-After Athens we headed to Santorini for a few days.
-The weather was New-England like for one of the nights, but the place was empty.
-Many stores and enough restaurants were still open so it was still a good time to visit.
-It was still warm and sunny and it was nice not experiencing the over-tourism they experience in the summer months.
+After Athens, we spent a few days in Santorini.
+One night had New England-like weather and hail of all things, but the place was empty.
+Many stores and restaurants were still open, making it a good time to visit.
+It was warm and sunny, and we avoided the over-tourism of summer.
 Every view was a postcard.
 We stayed in a rental on the caldera side with amazing views.
-I will never forgot those treacherous stone stairs walking up to the main street overlooking the water!
+I'll never forget those treacherous stone stairs leading up to the main street overlooking the water.
+I would love to go back one day, but take the suggestion of our rental host, who suggested September or October as the sweet spot.